rmbolger/Posh-ACME/Tutorial.md

 Set-PAServer LE_STAGE
 ```

 > **_NOTE:_** `LE_STAGE` is a shortcut for the Let's Encrypt Staging server's directory URL.
-You could do the same thing by specifying the actual URL which is https://acme-staging-v02.api.letsencrypt.org/directory and this module should work with any ACMEv2 compliant directory URL.
+You could do the same thing by specifying the actual URL which is https://acme-staging-v02.api.letsencrypt.org/directory and this module should work with any ACME compliant directory URL.
 Other currently supported shortcuts include
 > - `LE_PROD` (Let's Encrypt Production)
 > - `BUYPASS_PROD` (BuyPass.com Production)
 > - `BUYPASS_TEST` (BuyPass.com Testing)